dentarg/auth0-blog/_posts/2017-06-20-authenticating-android-apps-developed-with-kotlin.markdown

 }
 ```

-The `addItem` function that we defined above makes use of the `StringRequest` class provided by *Voley*.
+The `addItem` function that we defined above makes use of the `StringRequest` class provided by *Volley*.
 First, we instruct this class to behave as a POST request to the backend `ENDPOINT` (our RESTful API's URL).
 Then we define two listeners: one for a successful request, and the other for a failure (where we just log what went wrong).

 If everything works as expected we trigger the `done` callback, which is the last parameter accepted by the `addItem` function.
 Yeah, [we can easily pass callback functions like this in Kotlin](https://kotlinlang.org/docs/reference/lambdas.html#higher-order-functions).
-This callback, which we defined in the last change to the `MainActivity` class, is responsible for updating the list of to do items after a successful POST request.
+This callback, which we defined in the last change to the `MainActivity` class, is responsible for updating the list of to-do items after a successful POST request.

-We also overwritten two methods of the `StringRequest` class:
+We also overwrote two methods of the `StringRequest` class:

 - The `getBody` function to send the item (typed by the user) as a string in the body of the POST request.
 - The `getHeaders` function to mark the `Content-Type` of the request as `text/plain`, and to add the `access_token` of the authenticated user.

 These changes are everything that we need in our Kotlin app to properly communicate with the secured RESTful endpoint.
 Now, whenever a user types an item in the text input, our Kotlin app sends a request to the backend with the item and the `access_token`.
-The backend then gets this `access_token`, validates it [against a public key provided by Auth0](https://auth0.com/blog/navigating-rs256-and-jwks/) and then adds the item received to the to do list.
+The backend then gets this `access_token`, validates it [against a public key provided by Auth0](https://auth0.com/blog/navigating-rs256-and-jwks/) and then adds the item received to the to-do list.

 If we run our application now, we will be able to use all its features.
-We will be able to see the public (read-only) list of to do items and then, if we authenticate ourselves, we will be able to update this list.
+We will be able to see the public (read-only) list of to-do items and then, if we authenticate ourselves, we will be able to update this list.

 ## Building a Home Made Security Solution

 In case we don't want to rely on state-of-the-art features provided by Auth0, we can also develop our home made security solution with JWTs.
-We won't get into the nitty-gritty details of the refactoring process, but here it is an overview of the steps needed to grown our own solution:
+We won't get into the nitty-gritty details of the refactoring process, but here is an overview of the steps needed to grow our own solution:

 1. We would need to refactor our RESTful API to generate the `access_token` token for us, instead of only validating it.
 2. We would also need to refactor the backend to accept new sign ups, password retrieval and so on (features that Auth0 provides by default)